thinclab/thinc_simulator/README.md

 thinc_simulator on Indigo
 =============

+This project is a fork of the [tum_simulator](https://github.com/tum-vision/tum_simulator) package to add support for multiple drones in one simulation as well as an automatic grid generator for demos.

 These packages are used to simulate the flying robot Ardrone in ROS environment using gazebo simulator.
 Totally they are 4 packages.
 Their functions are descript as below:

 1. thinc_sim_gazebo: contains object models, sensor models, quadrocopter models, flying environment information and individual launch files for each objects and pure environment without any other objects.